redhat-sap/sap-data-intelligence/obmigrate/README.md

         # # unless there is an empty output, unset the variables like this (bash)
         # unset $(env | sed -n -r 's/^([^=]*\s)?\<(AWS_[^=]+).*/\2/p' | sort -u)

-3. Copy the data with rclone:
+3. Copy the data with rclone, please double check that the remote path is exactly the same for both source and target remotes.

         rclone sync --progress \
             morrisville-noobaa:sdi-checkpoint-store-db781d27-a218-47b4-9292-607e0a1a5c59/ \